From the sublime to the divine…

 Enjoying a serene location on the banks of the river Paro Chhu and home to one of Bhutan’s most impressive dzongs, Paro is a lovely town anyway, but it really comes into its own during the renowned Spring Festival.
 Bhutan’s festivals are a whirlwind of drama, colour and tradition, giving visitors a crash course on Bhutanese culture, religion and history through spectacular dance, storytelling and community involvement.

-Lesser-known things to do in Bhutan
+Lesser-known highlights in Bhutan

 While there are many well-known things to do in Bhutan, what about the lesser-known highlights?
 Our local experts have shared some of their top tips for where to go and what to do if you fancy a bit of an alternative adventure.